 HST and payroll taxes

 Another large category of business debt where a person might end up being personally liable is HST and payroll taxes.
-If CRA is unable to collect these taxes from the business, CRA has a very effective procedure enabling them to personally assess a director of the business to become liable for the full amount of these taxes.
-There are generally referred to as Directors Liabilities
+If CRA is unable to collect these taxes from the business, CRA has a very effective procedure.
+It enables them to personally assess a director of the business.
+They then become liable for the full amount of these taxes.
+Generally, we refer to these as Directors Liabilities.

-In case of unpaid employees’ wages, corporate director(s) may be liable for up to $2,000 per employee plus another $1,000 in case of a traveling salesperson if the amounts have been owed in the last 6 months.
+In case of unpaid employees’ wages, corporate director(s) may be liable for up to $2,000 per employee.
+On top of this, they may be liable for another $1,000 in case of a traveling salesperson.
+This is only applicable if the amounts have been owed in the last 6 months.

 Business malpractice, alleged wrongdoing, and negligence of the business owners

 The creditors of a small company tend to associate the owner of the corporation with someone personally responsible just for anything that goes wrong with the business.
 As a result, some creditors start lawsuits against the business owners in addition to suing the corporation itself.
-Even if the case has no merits but the individual does not defend the action, the creditor will be successful in obtaining a court order (judgment) against that person.
-Redirecting business mail and keeping potential creditors upraised of your whereabouts will ensure that you won’t miss any important correspondence and have an opportunity to timely address any pending issues and lawsuits.
+The creditor will be successful in obtaining a court order (judgment) against that person.
+Even if the case has no merits but the individual does not defend the action, they will be successful.
+Redirect business mail and keep potential creditors upraised of your whereabouts.
+It will ensure that you won’t miss any important correspondence.
+This also gives you an opportunity to timely address any pending issues and lawsuits.